2.Teaching Nouns: What do you have in your pockets?

 Describing ‘a couple of’

--The teacher explains that in English conversation we often omit saying the exact number of something and replace it with a quantifier.
+The teacher explains that in English conversation, we often omit stating the exact number of something and replace it with a quantifier.

-– The teacher explains that instead of saying the number ‘two’ we often say ‘a couple of’.
+Next, they explain that instead of saying the number ‘two,’ we often say’ a couple of’.
 The teacher crosses out ‘two pens’ and writes out ‘a couple of pens’ (and so on with each example).

 Describing ‘ a pair of